intel/device-modeling-language/doc/1.4/language.md

 throw without executing the body.

-The first call to an independent startup memoized method will typically be the one implicitly performed at model load, but it is may also occur beforehand (for example, if the method is called as part of another independent startup method).
+The first call to an independent startup memoized method will typically be the one implicitly performed at model load, but it may also occur beforehand (for example, if the method is called as part of another independent startup method).

 Result caching is shared across all instances of the device model.
 This mechanism can be used to compute device-independent data which is then shared